Latest Updates

 Financing is present in Equity Index futures.

-Due to this equation, there is a difference between the cash index level that one would see when searching “S&P 500 Index Price” (or something similar).
-This differential between the spot index price and futures price will be further explained in this FAQ.
+Due to this equation, there is a difference between the cash index level that you’d see when searching “S&P 500 Index Price” (or equivalent index search term).
+This differential between the spot index price and the futures price will be further explained throughout the FAQ.

 9. How are these futures contracts different from existing Cryptocurrency futures?

 Cryptocurrency futures are typically monthly listed futures contracts that cash-settle on the last Friday of the month.
-The futures contracts are derived using the following formula:
+The futures contracts are derived using the following formula where “r” is the interest rate and “x” is the number of days until expiry.
+For example:

 Bitcoin futures = Cash [1+r (x/360)]